notknseed/discord-bot/README.md

 10. Create persona to the bot

-11. Remember chat history, 7 chats max for conversational context
+11. Remember chat history, 7 chat max for conversational context

 12. Answers random time when asked time-related questions

+13. Read 10 latest messages instead of omly the latest one

+14. bot2.py for english replies only

 # HOW TO USE ?